Cyclize/LuckyNetwork/README.md

 # Lucky Network

-Lucky Network's Landing Page Website by [Cyclize](https://github.com/Cyclize)
+A landing page concept for Lucky Network by [Cyclize](https://github.com/Cyclize)